Where does the immunocompromised population stand in COVID-19 vaccine roll-out?

 He says as a result the state is only allowing the category to include those who live and work in homeless shelters.
 Nothing beyond that for the meantime.
 It’s unclear if the state will further define the category to include specific medical conditions next, But Dr. Biernbaum hopes they will be prioritized.

-As for vaccine shortage – Governor Cuomo said in a Wednesday afternoon press conference the Biden administration is upping vaccine allocation by sixteen percent for our state – a supply he says should be good for three weeks.
+As for vaccine shortage – Gov. Cuomo said in a Wednesday afternoon press conference the Biden administration is upping vaccine allocation by 16% for our state.
 Gov Cuomo said this not solving everything overnight, but it’s a start.

 “That’s going to be the allocation for the next three weeks so now we can come up with a three week plan.
 That doesn’t sound great, but it’s better than going week-to-week,” he said.